Vessel Digital Marketing

 10.2 Arbitration.
 As the exclusive means of initiating adversarial proceedings to resolve any dispute arising under this Contract, a party may demand that the dispute be resolved by arbitration administered by the American Arbitration Association in accordance with its commercial arbitration rules.

-10.4 Modification; Waiver.
+10.5 Modification; Waiver.
 This Contract and the Vessel Policies may be changed from time to time without notification.
 The Client should review this Contract and all of the policies periodically to ensure you remain in compliance.
+Material changes affecting fees or obligations will be communicated to the Client in advance.
 Neither party can waive its rights under this Contract or release the other party from its obligations under this Contract unless the waiving party acknowledges it is doing so in writing and signs a document that says so.

 (a) Over the course of this Contract, one party may need to send a notice to the other party.
 For the notice to be valid, it must be in writing and delivered in one of the following ways: personal delivery, email, or certified or registered mail (postage prepaid, return receipt requested).
 The notice must be delivered to the party’s address listed at the end of this Contract or to another address that the party has provided in writing as an appropriate address to receive notice.